cneud/scape-tavernahadoop-demonstrator/README.md

 Configuration & Deployment of the web application
 -------------------------------------------------

-Configure the web application parameters in
+Rename the configuration template files:

+    tavernahadoop-webgui/src/main/resources/config_template.properties
+    tavernahadoop-webgui/src/main/resources/hibernate_template.cfg.xml

+to:

     tavernahadoop-webgui/src/main/resources/config.properties
+    tavernahadoop-webgui/src/main/resources/hibernate.cfg.xml

-which contains the settings for using the REST API of your Taverna Server and for deploying the web application to an Apache Tomcat application server.
+and adapt the settings for using the REST API of your Taverna Server and for deploying the web application to an Apache Tomcat application server (config.properties) and the mysql database settings (hibernate.cfg.xml).

 In order to deploy the web application, change to the web application module directory and run the corresponding maven task: